-Life expectancy of residents within Tendring District is lower than the regional and national averages with men living for an average of 78.7 years and women on average living 82.0 years.
+Life expectancy of residents within Tendring is lower than the national averages.
 Braintree and Colchester have higher life expectancies for men and women than the national figures, but are both below the regional figures.
 In general, life expectancy is increasing within the Districts and nationwide.
 Colchester has the highest life expectancies of the three Districts for women, at 83.5 and Braintree has the highest for men at 80.1.
 The implications of this will mean that as people live longer there will be increased pressure on services for the elderly.